ycpcs/cs481-fall2018-102-RT/assign/assign01.md

 ## Set up your computing environment

-Your third task is for each group member to set up a computing environment with the hardware and software you will need for the project.
+Your third task is for each team member to set up a computing environment with the hardware and software you will need for the project.

 You may use the physical space and computing equipment as you see fit.
-Please be considerate of the needs of other groups, and please try to keep the environment neat and well-organized.
+Please be considerate of the needs of other teams, and please try to keep the environment neat and well-organized.

-Please note that you aren't required to use one of the PCs: you can use your own laptop if you would prefer.
+Please note that you are **NOT** required to use one of the provided PCs: you can use your own laptop if you would prefer.

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---